 Up-to-date facts and figures about car insurance in the U.S.

-$285 billion • The amount the auto industry is expected to generate in 20191
+$285 billion • The amount the auto industry was predicted to have generated in 20191

 $1,099 • The average annual cost of auto insurance in the U.S.2

 13% • The percentage of all U.S. drivers who were uninsured in 2015, that’s one in eight drivers3